-- That the nursing home had a duty to the the injured resident;
+- That the nursing home had a duty to the resident;

-- That the nursing home's owner or employees breached the duty of care owed to the injured resident;
+- The owner or employees breached that duty owed to the resident;

 - That the resident's injuries were caused by the breach of duty; and

-- That the nursing home owner's or employee's conduct caused the injuries.
+- That the owner's or employee's conduct caused the injuries.

 A nursing home or long-term facility may also be liable for a breach of contract.
 Typically, when entering a nursing home, the new resident will have a contract in place with the facility.

 The contract will usually list provisions relating to services and costs.
-The abuse at issue may be contrary to promises made in the contract and the injured resident may have a breach of contract claim against the nursing home.
+The abuse at issue may be contrary to promises made in the contract.
+And the injured resident may have a breach of contract claim against the home.

 Call us for help...

-If you or a loved one has suffered from nursing home abuse in Nevada, we invite you to contact our Las Vegas personal injury attorneys for a free consultation.
+Have you or a loved one suffered from nursing home abuse in Nevada?
+Contact our experienced Las Vegas personal injury attorneys.
+We fight for elderly victims throughout Clark County.